Cloud Compliance Explained

 PCI DSS

-PCI DSS focuses on securing both credit and debit card transactions against threats like data theft, breaches, or fraud.
-PCI DSS is considered a voluntary compliance framework, however, any company that processes credit or debit cards should consider aligning with these standards to protect sensitive payment data and build customer trust.
+PCI DSS focuses on securing credit and debit card transactions against threats like data theft, breaches, or fraud.
+It is considered a voluntary compliance framework.
+However, any company that processes credit or debit cards should consider aligning with these standards to protect sensitive payment data and build customer trust.

 HIPAA